-That crescendo event stimulated the development of the “Jewish Sect of the Nazarene”, and the sect of the Nazarene grew into the nascent Christian church which continued to grow and expanded beyond Judaism into “the gentile world”.
+That crescendo event stimulated the development of the “Jewish Sect of the Nazarene”, and the sect of the Nazarene grew into the nascent Christian church (the growing body of those who understood the work which the son of God had done for mankind) which continued to grow and expanded beyond Judaism into “the gentile world.”
 The growth of the nascent Christian Church in turn, led to the Christianization of the greater Mediterranean world (and ultimately to all of Europe and much of Asia and later to the American continents).
-The remarkable expansion of Christianity inexorably led to the subsequent human advances of the Roman Catholic Scholastic Movement (in the 12th and 13th centuries).
-The nascent scholastism of western Europe in turn spawned both the western scholastic movement of Humanism (in the 13th through the 15th centuries) and western Religious Reformation (of the 16th and 17th centuries).
-The combined interactions of the Scholastic Humanistic Movement and the Religious Reformation (destructively and constructively) spawned the subsequent parallel and simultaneous ages of Exploration (and Imperialism) and of the western Enlightenment which was spread around the globe by western Imperialism, for the better and for the worse (and it was definitely both better and worse in many specific instances).
-It was in turn the western Enlightenment which spawned the rise of the modern western democracies and produced the first and second Industrial Revolutions, the consequences of which yielded the Information Age and the entire modern world, such as it is.
+The remarkable expansion of western Christianity inexorably led to the subsequent human advances of the Roman Catholic Scholastic Movement (in the 12th and 13th centuries) which gradually turned academic monasteries into teaching centers and then into academic universities.
+The nascent scholasticism of western Europe in turn spawned both the western scholastic movement of classical Humanism (in the 13th through the 15th centuries) and and the First Information Age (of the moveable type printing presses) and the western Religious Reformation (of the 16th and 17th centuries).
+The combined interactions of the Scholastic Humanistic Movement and the Religious Reformation (destructively and constructively) spawned the subsequent parallel and simultaneous Ages of Western Exploration (and Imperialism) and of the Western Enlightenment which was spread around the globe by western Imperialism, for the better and for the worse (and it was definitely both better and worse in many specific instances).
+It was in turn the western Enlightenment which spawned the rise of the modern western democratic republics and produced the relatively free markets and commerce of the first and second Industrial Revolutions, which in turn, led to the development of generalized human prosperity and literacy in the west and increasingly around the globe.